manussekhar/Networking_Notes/UDP.md

 User Datagram protocol

 less reliable than [[TCP]]
-does not establish a connection before sending d
+does not establish a connection before sending data